fncbook/fnc/chapter1/stability.md

 ## Case study

 In {numref}`Example %s <example-quad-root-cond>` we showed that finding the roots of a quadratic polynomial $ax^2 + b x+c$ is poorly conditioned if and only if the roots are close to each other relative to their size.
-Hence for the polynomial
+Hence, for the polynomial

 ```{math}
 :label: quadunstable